Catastrophe666/card_validation/README.md

 3. cvv
 4. expiry date

-# Feel free to add test cases in test_cardValidate.py
+# Feel free to add test cases in test_cardVerify.py if any better test case can be used